al-caveman/cavemancms/content_raw/dukkha/article.md

 ## advantages

+* Can be done in many places as it requires very few tools.
+* Can be done by busy people as it requires only 10 to 15 minutes.
 * Covers most of your muscles, and leads proportional muscle growth.
-* Can be done in many places as it requires very few tools.
-* Can be done by busy people as it requires only 10 to 15 minutes..
+In about a month of following this routine, my cold-flexed biceps got bigger by 1 inch --- This Shit Works(tm).

 ## resources needed